JDStephens31/mineverse/README.md

-# mineverse
+# Mineverse
-Like the metaverse, but in minecraft
+Like the metaverse, but in minecraft.